tsutsu3/unbound.js/README.md

 - **Node.js**: Version 16 or later.
 [Download Node.js](https://nodejs.org/)
 - **npm**: Comes with Node.js, or install it separately if needed.
 - **Unbound**: Ensure that `unbound-control` is installed and properly configured.
 Follow the [Unbound installation guide](https://nlnetlabs.nl/documentation/unbound/) for details.
-- **TypeScript**: (Optional) For contributing to or extending the library, TypeScript must be installed globally or as a dev dependency.

 ### Develop Setup